 Growing Zones: | 3 to 10 |

-Where to Plant: | Wildflower gardens, borders, containers, and rock gardents |
+Where to Plant: | Wildflower gardens, borders, containers, and rock gardens |

-Soil: | Well-draining, but moist |
+Soil: | Well-draining but moist |

 Sunlight: | Full to partial sun |

-Watering: | Drought-tolerant, keep soil moist after planting |
+Watering: | Drought-tolerant, keep the soil moist after planting |

 Feeding: | Spring only with a thin layer of compost or balanced fertilizer mixed with mulch |

-6) Purple Balloon Flower (Platycodon grandiflorus)
+6) Balloon Flower (Platycodon grandiflorus)

 About: